nolanlawson/dotjs-2016/readme.md

 --

-* Runs as a Windows service
+* Runs as a Windows background process

+--
-* Can wake up the browser even when the browser is closed
+* Can wake up the browser even when closed

 ???

 Our implementation isn't out yet, but there are a few interesting directions we're going with Service Worker.

-Unlike other vendors, on desktop at least, we're experimenting with running the Service Worker as a Windows background service, meaning that it would have the ability to wake up the browser from a push notification or sync event, even if the browser is closed.
+Unlike other vendors, on desktop at least, we're planning to run the Service Worker as a Windows background process, meaning that it would have the ability to wake up the browser from a push notification or sync event, even if the browser is closed.

 --
-* May spawn multiple Service Workers at once for performance (under debate)
+* May spawn multiple Service Workers at a time

 ???